Graphing Practice

 Procedure 2:

 Diabetes is a disease affecting the insulin producing glands of the pancreas.
 If there is not enough insulin being produced by these cells, the amount of glucose in the blood will remain high.
 A blood glucose level above 140 for an extended period of time is not considered normal.
-This disease, if not brought under control, can lead to sever complications and even death.
+This disease, if not brought under control, can lead to severe complications and even death.

 Answer the following questions concerning the data below and then graph it.